 It is a part of the Poi-Kalon ensemble and is located on the Kosh* principle opposite the Miri-Arab Madrasah.
-The mosques started to be built in Bukhara soon after the Arab invasion in 709.
+Mosques started to be built in Bukhara soon after the Arab invasion in 709.
 The first mosque was built in 712, on the territory of the Ark citadel.
-However, with the subsequent Islamisation of the population, this mosque became too small, so in 770 a new, larger mosque was built outside the citadel.
+With the subsequent Islamization of the population, this mosque became too small; a new, more prominent mosque was built outside the fortress in 770.
 In the 10th century, this mosque collapsed during Friday prayers: countless people died so that the streets of Bukhara seemed empty.
-As a result, the mosque was rebuilt and destroyed several times, whether as a result of wars, fire, or mistakes in construction.
+As a result, the mosque was rebuilt and destroyed several times, whether due to wars, fire or mistakes in construction.

 *The Kosh Principle: